rixed/ramen/rmadmin/chart/README.md

   edits the various parameters that form a chart configuration.
   This is basically a TimeChartEditPanel and a TimeChart.

-- TimeChartEditForm: An AtomicForm for the whole edition panel (that's made of a single TimeChartEditWidget).

-- TimeChartEditWidget: The widget controlling what is going to be plotted in a TimeChart.
+- TimeChartEditWidget: The AtomicWidget controlling what is going to be plotted in a TimeChart.
 Made of several subcomponents such as the following.

 - TimeChartAxisEditor: The editor for axis parameters such as side, scale...